Newfel Ouatah: Amateur career

 As a Heavyweight he won the 2002 and 2003 Junior (under 19) Nationals championships.
 He lost in the quarterfinals of the junior world championships when he lost to Robert Alfonso.

 He became the 2005 (against Stéphane Gomis) and 2006 French champion at 201 lb by beating John M'Bumba twice time by knock out.

 He captured the bronze medal at the 2005 Mediterranean Games.

 Then he asked the French federation to agree him to start boxing for his native country.

 In 2007 he lost to M'Bumba, went up a division and started fighting for Algeria where he immediately won a silver medal at the All Africa games losing to Ahmed Samir Abdelhalim 8:17.

 In 2008 he qualified for the Olympics by beating Stéphane Gomis of Sénegal and Moroccan Mohamed Amanissi 21:8 in a qualifier.

 Even in April 2008 he fought his fourth fight against M'Bumba when the fight was amazingly stopped after 1:20 in the last round giving to M'Bumba a disputed winning decision.

 In June 2008 he won the St Quentin's Pré Olympic tournament by winning the final against German Erik Pfeifer.

 He started his Olympic preparation with Jean Baptiste Mendy's coach, Houari Amri.

 In the round of 16 he upset Jose Payares of Venezuela, in the quarter-final he was beaten by World Championship silver medallist Vyacheslav Glazkov of Ukraine 4:10.

 At the Ahmert COMERT tournament in 2009 he took his revenge against former conqueror and 2007 PanAm and 2008 World Cup winner Robert Alfonso by KO in the second round (one-punch knockout).

 Professional career

 He turned pro in 2009.
-His last fight was on September 9, 2022 with Simon Kean.
-This boxing fight happened in Montreal Casino, Montreal, Canada where the fight ended bizarrely, as Ouatah takes a knee in the first round in protest and Kean was gifted a 1st round TKO win.
+His last fight was on 9 September 2022 with Simon Kean.
+This boxing fight happened in Montreal Casino, Montreal, Canada where the fight ended bizarrely, as Ouatah took a knee in the first round in protest and Kean was gifted a 1st round TKO win.
 Ouatah was punished with another loss on his record and his purse withheld, Ouatah later explained the reason of the in-ring protest was due to being refused insurance by the local French Boxing Federation.